one-aalam/svelte-starter-kit/README.md

 Boilerplate to quckly get up and running with Svelte, with

-__Note: Refer the [auth-supabase](https://github.com/one-aalam/svelte-starter-kit/tree/auth-supabase) branch for all the latest and changes__
+__Note: Refer the [auth-supabase](https://github.com/one-aalam/svelte-starter-kit/tree/auth-supabase) branch for all the latest changes__

 This branch has
 - __Typescript__ as the language choice